MacroMelon/cassandra_cpp_wrapper/Readme.md

 Its meant to provide a simillar programming interface to the mysql xdevapi.
 Simillar is doing some heavy lifting here as it currently supports veeeery limited functionality :(

+TODO - add proper commands and examples for building and usage

+## Building
+1) Clone this repository
+2) Recursively init submodules
+3) Build like a normal cmake application in some build directory

+## Usage
+1) Add the include folder to your project's header paths
+2) Link against:
+   - build_directory/libcassandra_static.a
+   - build_directory/libcassandra_cpp_wrapper.a
+   - OpenSSL (OpenSSL::SSL)
+   - ZLib (ZLIB::ZLIB)
+   - libuv